freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 So if a loop can be shutdown, and the disconnect reason is `NETWORK_DISCONNECT_LOOPSHUTDOWN`...

 Yes, I hear you thinking.
 This means that the first disconnection is initiated by `CS2.exe` because some loop is shutdown.
-The user is not disconnected by the gameserver, but by themselves.
+The user is not disconnected by the gameserver but by themselves.

 No wonder the root cause hasn't been found in so many years: it's not a bug in the gameserver, it's a bug in the game.

 ![WASSS](assets/img/posts/no-user-logon/ohne-pixel-wasss.gif){: width="220" height="220" }
-_Me at that very moment: the famous "WASSS" by twitch streamer [ohnePixel](https://www.twitch.tv/ohnepixel)<br/>The 175+ shows his and my heartbeat rate because I searched at the wrong place for years_
+_Me at that very moment: the famous "WASSS" by twitch streamer [ohnePixel](https://www.twitch.tv/ohnepixel)<br/>The 175+ shows his and my heartbeat rate because I searched in the wrong place for years_

 So the search of the root cause has to continue in `CS2.exe` and not on the gameserver side.